transcode-open/apt-cyg/README.md

 In 32bit version of cygwin, wget requires additional setting for ca-certificates package.
 Choose one of below.

+1. Create symbolic link for the default ca-directory of wget.

     ln -s /usr/ssl /etc/

+2. Set ca-directory paramete in '.wgetrc'.

     echo "ca-directory = /usr/ssl/certs" >> ~/.wgetrc